quangtm210395/express-ts-template/README.md

 ## ❯ Scripts and Tasks

-All script are defined in the `package-scripts.js` file, but the most important ones are listed here.

 ### Install

 - Install all dependencies with `yarn install`

 ### Linting

-- Run code quality analysis using `yarn start lint`.
+- Run code quality analysis using `yarn lint`.
 This runs tslint.
 - There is also a vscode task for this called `lint`.

-### Tests

-- Run the unit tests using `yarn start test` (There is also a vscode task for this called `test`).
-- Run the integration tests using `yarn start test.integration`.
-- Run the e2e tests using `yarn start test.e2e`.

 ### Running in dev mode

-- Run `yarn start serve` to start nodemon with ts-node, to serve the app.
+- Run `yarn dev` to start nodemon with ts-node, to serve the app.
 - The server address will be displayed to you as `http://0.0.0.0:3000`

 ### Building the project and run it

-- Run `yarn start build` to generated all JavaScript files from the TypeScript sources (There is also a vscode task for this called `build`).
+- Run `yarn build` to generated all JavaScript files from the TypeScript sources (There is also a vscode task for this called `build`).
 - To start the builded app located in `dist` use `yarn start`.

 ## ❯ Debugger in VSCode